Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: The Proposed Framework

-The inherent variability of normal market behavior, coupled with the subtle nature of multilevel anomalies, poses a fundamental challenge for traditional reconstruction-based representation models, which often fail to learn a sufficiently discriminative latent space for effective anomaly detection.
-To address this, we adopt a supervised contrastive learning paradigm, which requires only a limited set of labeled anomalies and a modification to the loss function, resulting in a highly discriminative latent representation crucial for robust anomaly detection.
+The inherent variability of normal market behavior, coupled with the subtle nature of multilevel manipulation, poses a fundamental challenge for traditional reconstruction-based representation models, which often fail to learn a sufficiently discriminative latent space for effective anomaly detection.
+To address this, we adopt a supervised contrastive learning paradigm in the representation stage, which requires only a limited set of labeled anomalies and a modification to the loss function, resulting in a highly discriminative latent representation crucial for robust anomaly detection.

-To implement this paradigm, our overall training objective is a weighted combination of two complementary loss functions, defined as:

-The reconstruction loss ($L_{MSE}$) serves as a foundational objective, ensuring the model learns the fundamental structure and patterns of the data, while the supervised contrastive loss ($L_{SCL}$) explicitly encourages a more discriminative latent space by pulling similar samples closer and pushing dissimilar ones apart.
+To implement this paradigm, our overall training objective of the Contrastive Fusion Encoder is a weighted combination of two complementary loss functions, defined as: $\mathcal{L} = (1-\alpha) \cdot \mathcal{L}_{MSE} + \alpha \cdot \mathcal{L}_{SCL}$.
+The reconstruction loss ($\mathcal{L}_{MSE}$) serves as a foundational objective, ensuring the model learns the fundamental structure and patterns of the data, while the supervised contrastive loss ($\mathcal{L}_{SCL}$) explicitly encourages a more discriminative latent space by pulling similar samples closer and pushing dissimilar ones apart.
 The hyperparameter $\alpha$ is used to find the optimal trade-off between structural learning and discriminative power.

-With the overall objective defined, we now detail the implementation of its core component, the supervised contrastive loss ($L_{SCL}$).
-Based on the seminal work \cite{khosla2020supervised}, it is computed for a given training batch as follows:
+While $\mathcal{L}_{MSE}$ here extends the earlier version to reconstruct both LOB representations and manual features, our primary focus lies in $\mathcal{L}_{SCL}$ \citep{khosla2020supervised}, defined per training batch as:

 In the formula, $\mathbf{z}$ represents the L2-normalized feature embeddings, $\text{sim}(\cdot, \cdot)$ is the cosine similarity, and $\tau$ is a temperature hyperparameter.
 The set $D$ contains all samples in the batch that have at least one positive pair, while $P(i)$ represents the set of positive pairs for a given anchor $i$, and $A(i)$ includes all other samples in the batch.
 Crucially, in the context of our anomaly detection task, a positive pair is one in which both samples are normal or anomalous, whereas a negative pair is composed of one normal sample and one anomalous.
-This explicit framing allows the model to learn a clear separation boundary between the two classes.

 In practice, a key challenge is the severe data imbalance, where anomalous samples are extremely rare.
 This is mitigated by employing an oversampling strategy during batch construction, which ensures a sufficient number of anomalous samples in each training batch for the supervised contrastive objective to operate effectively.